 The variable block is located in the Variables drawer of the Blawx toolbox.

 The variable block is used to create an unknown, and give it a name.
 Any time the same variable name is used inside the same scope, Blawx will return answers only where those statements are true when the same object is used in all of those places.

 Note that the opposite is not true.
 Blawx does not guarantee that variables with different names refer to different objects.
 To force it to do that, you need to use an object disequality block.

-The variable block requires you to enter a variable name into the text field, which must not include spaces and must start with a capital letter to be valid.
+The variable block requires you to enter a variable name into the text field.

 The variable block can be entered anywhere an object or a value is expected.

 The actual names given to your variables are meaningless to Blawx, but they can be helpful to the reader of your encoding.
 A variable name like "X" will work perfectly well for answering questions, but a variable name like "Winner" might be more helpful for making it obvious why a rule or question was written the way it was.